hyeong01/hyeong01.github.io/_posts/2021-08-23-1st competition.md

 - (Stupid that we weren't doing it) Validation and train set split
 - (Seemingly useful for now) learning rate scheduler -> CosineAnnealingLR
 - (Great) Tidying up is so important.
 Name the model weights and tensorboard running log with time and other recognizable variables
+- (Trying out) Shouldn't the transformation on validation be the same one with the one on test data?
+- (Very Useful) Any errors from the dataset or data loader?
+Any wrong labels from the first place? -> YES

 ### Techniques
 - Imbalanced dataset problem